The Teacher Effectiveness Enhancement Programme [TEEP]

 Teacher Learning and Professional Development at Saint Paul’s

-All teaching staff at Saint Paul’s participate in the 3 day TEEP Level 1 training.
-This involves learning about the structure of the TEEP model of teaching for effective learning, taking part in an expert’s challenge to understand the five underpinning elements on which the TEEP model is based, how to use the TEEP learning cycle as a planning tool, so that they can apply the TEEP model in their classrooms and focusing on effective teacher and learner behaviours.
+All teaching staff at Saint Paul’s participated in a level 1 three day training programme to strengthen further teaching and learning.
+This involved learning about the structure of the teaching model of effective learning, taking part in an expert’s challenge to understand the five underpinning elements on which the model is based, how to use the learning cycle as a planning tool, so that they can apply the model in their classrooms and focus on effective teacher and learner behaviours.

-Selected staff across a wide range of subject areas have taken part in the level 2 training and are now our TEEP champions and members of the Teaching and Learning team.
-This will enable them to embed TEEP across the school, undertake Action Research and share their findings with colleagues, deliver CPD as well as coaching and mentoring to improve the quality of teaching and learning across the school.
+Selected staff across a wide range of subject areas have taken part in a level 2 training programme, developing a deeper understanding of the model of teaching and learning used at St Paul’s.
+These staff are now our TEEP champions and members of the Teaching and Learning team.
+This enables them to embed the model of teaching used across the school, undertake Action Research and share their findings with colleagues, deliver CPD as well as coaching and mentoring to improve the quality of teaching and learning across the school.

 For further information contact: